 Many of the works were sourced at their origin in places we visit like Elcho Island and Maningrida in Arnhem Land.
-We have been offering Indigenous art-themed voyages for several years now and have had the pleasure of Indigenous artists accompanying us to host workshops for guests.
+We have been offering Indigenous art-themed voyages years and have had the pleasure of Indigenous artists accompanying us to host workshops for guests.
 These artists have included well-known Torres Strait artists, Brian Robinson and David Bosun.
-A little-known fact is that Coral Expeditions logo was designed by Brian Robinson in 2015!
 Through our partnership with CIAF, we also held an art-themed sailing with Indigenous artist Naomi Hobson on the Great Barrier Reef.

 Naomi Hobson is an Australian Indigenous artist from the Lockhart River, Cape York Peninsula in Queensland.
 Naomi Hobson is a visual, ceramic, and photographic artist known for her contemporary artworks full of vibrant colour and dynamic intricate shapes which imitate nature.
 Look out for Naomi’s vibrant paintings in Coral Geographer’s Bridge Deck Lobby – an abstract interpretation of her culture and the social and political history of her family and the ancestors before her.

 Community arts centres are the gold standard if you want to buy Indigenous art ethically.
-Coral Expeditions voyages through Cape York, Arnhem Land and the Torres Strait islands frequently include stops at Maningrida Arts & Culture and Babbarra Women’s Centre at Maningrida; Elcho Island Arts at Galiwin’ku; Badu Art Centre at Badu Island; Moa Arts at Moa Island; Tiwi Design on the Tiwi Islands; and Buku-Larrŋgay Mulka Centre at Yirrkala.
+Coral Expeditions voyages of Cape York, Arnhem Land and the Torres Strait islands frequently include stops at Maningrida Arts & Culture and Babbarra Women’s Centre at Maningrida, Elcho Island Arts at Galiwin’ku, Badu Art Centre at Badu Island, Moa Arts at Moa Island, Tiwi Design on the Tiwi Islands and Buku-Larrŋgay Mulka Centre at Yirrkala.

-“This is an important and aligned partnership for us on both a local and global level,” notes Commercial Director Jeff Gillies.
-“Our expedition cruise experience is built on our commitment to storytelling and the delivery of authentic expeditions into rarely-visited regions.
-We are very proud to be an ongoing supporter of CIAF with a multi-year partnership in place.
-It is a relationship our crew and team are very proud to be involved with.”
+‘This is an important and aligned partnership for us on both a local and global level,’ notes Commercial Director Jeff Gillies.
+‘Our expedition cruise experience is built on our commitment to storytelling and the delivery of authentic expeditions into rarely-visited regions.
+We are very proud to be an ongoing supporter of CIAF with a multi-year partnership in place.’

-“We encourage readers to invest in art, music, creative expression, and the people who provide it.
-We are proud to support remote Australian artistic communities from the rainforest of Queensland, to the saltwater of Arnhem Land and Torres Strait, and to the red sands of the West.”
+The team at Coral Expeditions are proud to support remote Australian artistic communities from the rainforest of Queensland, the saltwater of Arnhem Land and Torres Strait to the red sands of the West.